Locations of interest: New exposure sites across North and South Island

 2pm Update

-Earlier this afternoon a burger joint and cocktail bar in Nelson, and restaurants and an indoor playground in Queenstown were listed as Covid-19 Omicron locations of interest.
+Earlier this afternoon a burger joint and cocktail bar in Nelson, and restaurants and an indoor playground in Hamilton were listed as Covid-19 Omicron locations of interest.

 Patrons at Pog Mahones Irish Pub and rock bar Zephyr Queenstown in the early hours of Wednesday morning are asked to self-isolate, test immediately and on day 5 after exposure.